 Have you ever dreamed of advocating for justice and navigating the complexities of the legal world?
 Pursuing a legal career in Pennsylvania could be your ticket to a fulfilling and successful profession.
-In this guide, we’ll walk you through the steps on how to become a lawyer in Pennsylvania, from choosing the right law school to passing the bar exam, and provide valuable insights on building a thriving legal career in the Keystone State.
-Get ready to embark on a journey towards becoming a lawyer in Pennsylvania.
+In this guide, we’ll walk you through the steps on how to become a lawyer in Pennsylvania, from choosing the right law school to passing the bar exam, and provide valuable insights on building a thriving legal career.
+In addition, we’ll cover what education requirements are involved when you’re on the path of becoming a licensed attorney in the Keystone State.

 What you’re about to learn in this guide: